swarmee/kibana-8-training/readme.md

 - Download dataset to your computer - `4 - highest-grossing-animated-films.ndjson` file from the datasets folder in this repo.
 - Login to Kibana and click the `Upload a file` link on the home page.
 - Upload dataset into Kibana.
 The wizard will guide you through loading the data into elasticsearch.
 Please use the mapping provided below.
 And select not to create the data view automatically - will create it manually after.
-- Now create the data view, selecting `yearReleased` as the time field.
-Change the display of ;
+- Once the data is loaded we now create the data view manually, selecting `yearReleased` as the time field.
+- We now tweak the dataview to change the display of ;
   - yearReleased to `YYYY`, and
   - grossRevenue to `$0,0`.
--

-the `mapping` and `data view` (replace the default mapping with mapping provided below).

-- Open the dataset in the discover tab - select fields on the left to automatically create visuslisations in `lens`.
-Note `lens` allows you to change the chart type and index at any point during the creation of the visualization.
+- Open the dataset in the discover tab - select fields on the left to create a list view presentation of the data.
+- Now create a dashboard and add in 4 visualisations and the list view of the data (saved in the previous step).

 </p>
 </details>